 3) Systematically shoot the surrounding area.
 Many photographers will use an outward spiral.
 I tend to do rows as if I was building a brick wall.
 Make sure that you are stationary and that your camera is set to manual focus and your exposure is constant.

 5) Make your composite.
-I use either the auto-stitch feature in Photoshop or a free program simply called “autostitch”.
+I use either the “photomerge” feature in Photoshop or a free program simply called “autostitch”.

-Neither one seems to work best for every stitching job.
+Neither one seems to work best for every stitching job so I end up using them both.

 6) Simple clean up.
-There are always little details that the stiching program didn’t quite deal with.
+There are always little details that the stitching program didn’t quite deal with.

 All images and text by Jason Kurokawa